What we like:

 Once all of that has been processed, you can choose either a fixed interest rate or a variable interest rate.
 Then, the loan process is complete and the payment can be disbursed.

-What Are the Costs and Negatives of MEFA?
+What are the downsides of refinancing through MEFA?

 MEFA only offers loans with a 15-year term.
 It also doesn’t offer benefits like deferment and forbearance to borrowers who lose their jobs or face other types of financial hardship.